versionpress/versionpress/docs/content/en/02-feature-focus/10-wp-cli.md

 ### vp apply-changes

 Applies changes found on the disk to the database.
 Useful e.g. after resolving merge conflicts.
 See [merging](../sync/merging).

+### vp check-requirements

+Checks if all requirements for using VersionPress are met on the target environment.

+This command is usefull when you want to check if changes made on server (by you yourself, or hosting provider) does not break some of requirements.